About Translation and Transition

 Janice Weizman

 The Ilanot Review is an international journal publishing a variety of poetry, fiction, nonfiction and genres in between.
 We especially love translations and hybrid work.
-For each issue, guest editors join permanent volunteer staff, who are alumni and faculty from the Shaindy Rudoff Graduate Program in Creative Writing at Bar-Ilan University, Israel.
+For each issue, guest editors join permanent volunteer staff.
 We strive to create conversations here that could occur nowhere else.

 The Ilanot Review Staff